El Fasher massacre: Massacre

 Civilians were killed in and around shelters for displaced families, hospitals, and homes.
-Witnesses and medical staff reported that drones, artillery, guns and whips were used in attacks that deliberately targeted civilians.
+Witnesses and medical staff reported that drones, artillery, guns and whips were used in attacks that deliberately targeted civilians, in addition to firing indiscriminately.
+In the chaos, some were gathered together before being executed.
 Drones were seen chasing and targeting civilians.
 Videos show militants shooting civilians at point-blank range and mutilating them, including shattering their skulls.
 They have also reportedly engaged in sexual violence against women and girls.
 Other sources reported people being burned alive, extrajudicial executions, and planned attacks on certain ethnic groups.
-Witnesses recounted RSF fighters in trucks driving over and crushing civilians.
+Witnesses recounted RSF fighters in trucks driving over and crushing civilians, sometimes after noticing they were still alive.
 Some said they saw 40 to 60 or more civilians killed in a singular location at a time.
+Eyewitnesses recounted the largest site of killing being the Daraja Oula neighborhood where most civilians were sheltering days before the massacre.
+The RSF "fired on everybody."
+RSF fighters were also seen looting buildings.